PNC Wealth Management

 The Fee Structure of A Wealth Management Firm

 A fee-based model involves commissions and fees.
 The fee part is worked out as described above.
-The commissions are kickbacks that product companies pay wealth managers whenever a client buys or invests in one of their products.
+The commissions are payments that product companies pay wealth managers whenever a client buys or invests in one of their products.
 Effectively, the product companies reward the wealth managers for “aiding the sale” of their product.
-The issue with this structure is that the financial incentives of the wealth manager may not always be aligned with the best interests of the client.
+The issue with this structure is that the wealth manager’s financial incentives may not always be aligned with the client’s best interests.

 Why is Pillar Wealth Management Unique?

 Pillar Wealth Management is a niche boutique wealth management firm that offers white-glove personalized wealth management services.
 The firm has over 60 years of combined experience in handling high net worth portfolios.
 Pillar Wealth Management believes in the philosophy of financial serenity, which means that clients are enabled to reach their financial goals in a stress-free manner.

 Speaking of stress, the firm stress-tests all of its client portfolios every 90 days for 1,000 random events.
 This test is based on historical market data of the past almost 100 years.
 Pillar Wealth Management can do this because it successfully maintains an optimal size.
 In fact, the firm is only accepting 17 new clients this year.
 An optimal size also allows Pillar Wealth Management to place a high priority on a personalized experience.
 Pillar’s team members know their clients by their first name whenever they call the office.